 Building healthy habits with kids and parents

 ¡Buen Provecho! — Eat Well’s unique feature is a nutrition education program focused on both students and caregivers.
 It consists of two parts:

 - The Breakfast Club, which is led by school staff and parent association leadership at parent breakfasts, and

 - Eating Healthy for Success, a Department of Education-approved, common core-integrated curriculum for pre-K through first graders that is led by teachers.
 Students are taught about healthy eating while caregivers are empowered to make smart dietary choices for their families.

 With Buen Provecho, every time I get new information, I love putting in practice with my son what I learned that dayParent participant

 ¡Buen Provecho! — Eat Well also helps with efforts to reduce diet-related diseases within the community.
 The program started in 2015 and is still going strong, with marked growth in parent attendance.
 Both student and parent lessons strengthen family connections and highlight the importance of healthy eating.
 The program prides itself on empowering and engaging community members while creating a sustainable model.

-FPHNYC currently serves as the grant manager, overseeing subcontracts with GrowNYC and reports to the funder.
-FPHNYC also assists with program operations planning, financial reporting, hiring and evaluating yearly budgets to ensure the program stays on track.
+FPHNYC serves as grant manager, overseeing subcontracts with GrowNYC and reports to the funder.
+We also help with program operations planning, financial reporting, hiring, and evaluating yearly budgets to ensure the program stays on track.